Tabora Region

-Tabora Region (Mkoa wa Tabora in Swahili) is one of Tanzania's 31 administrative regions located in mid-western part of Tanzania.
+Tabora Region (Mkoa wa Tabora) is one of Tanzania's 31 administrative regions located in mid-western part of Tanzania.
 The regional capital is the municipality of Tabora.
 Tabora is bordered by Shinyanga to the north, Singida to the east, Mbeya and Songwe to the south. lastly, Katavi, Kigoma and Geita, border Tabora to the west.
 Tabora is by far the largest region in Tanzania by area.
 Most of the population in the region is concentrated in the north in Nzega district.
 According to the 2022 national census, Tabora Region had a population of 3,391,679.

 Etymology

 The name "Tabora" (Nyamwezi language: Matoborwa) meaning sweet potatoes, a common food ingredient among the Nyamwezi people.
 Foreigners corrupted the world " matoborwa" into Tobora and later turned it to Tabora, the name of the region today.

 Geography

 Geology and terrain

 Tabora Region is located on the central plateau of at the latitude between 4 and 7 degrees south of the equator, with majority of its land area lying between 1000m to 1500 m above sea-level.
 Tabora Region has an area of 76151 km2, the region is slightly larger than the Central American country of Panama (75417 km2).

 Tabora Region is in the central-western part of the country.
 The highest point in Tabora Region is Wumbo peak at 1395m located in eastern Sikonge District.
 The most prominent mountain is Mount Kizuge located in northern Tabora in Nzega District.

 The longest river in Tabora Region is the Ugalla River which feeds in to the lake Tanganyika drainage basin.
 Other major rivers in Tabora territory are the Malagarasi River which forms the western border with Kigoma Region, in the north is the Wembere River and in the north is the Gombe River.
 Another prominent river is the Manonga River which drains east into lake Eyasi in Arusha Region.
 However, most of rivers in Tabora dry up during the dry season.
 The Malagarasi swamp is the largest Swamp in Tabora Region and one of the largest in Tanzania.
 Tabora borders a small eastern part of Lake Sagara.